What is Svaroopa® Yoga Therapy ?

 It is a simple therapy where you rest comfortably on your back, with your legs supported on props so your body can soften and spine can relax.
 The therapist places her hands on specific muscles of your spine, which allow for the release of tension in these muscles.
 These tensions block your body’s innate healing ability.
 Embodyment® allows your own healing energy to flow freely through your body and your mind.
 A session is completed with a reclined spinal twist pose and a gentle massage up the length of the spine.
 The experience is truly relaxing for the body and the mind.

-Svaroopa® Yoga Therapy
+Svaroopa® Yoga Therapy for treating pain

 Deep release of tightness in the body (hips, back, knees, shoulders, neck) using hands-on adjustments, holding the body, support with props and yogic breathing.